cucumber/docs/content/configuration.md

 - Gradle is installed
 - The environment variable `GRADLE_HOME` is correctly configured
-- IDE is configured with latest Gradle installation
+- The IDE is configured with the latest Gradle installation

 Steps: